Otis-Lab-MUSC/PFC-Self-Admin/README.md

 - `data` - contains the extracted data sorted by day > animal > FOV
 - `src` - contains utility modules used in the analysis pipeline
-- `analysis.ipynb` - the main analysis script
+- `main.py` - the main analysis script

 > Note: This analysis requires the `NSync2P` package, which you can find and install [here](https://github.com/otis-lab-musc/nsync2p).